tambapps/groovy-shell-user-manual/import-aliases/index.md

 An import alias is basically an alias that will be used to import many packages (and eventually enums), in one commands.
 Here is the list of import aliases

-- `httpclient` to import packages from my [Http Client Library](https://github.com/tambapps/java-rest-client)
+- `hyperpoet` to import packages from my [Http Client Library](https://github.com/tambapps/java-rest-client)
 - `gmage` to import packages from my [Image Processing library](https://github.com/tambapps/gmage)
 - `jsoup` to import packages from [Jsoup](https://jsoup.org/)
 - `timeunit` to import enums from java TimeUit class